AnnaGD/group1-gmms-4398/README.md

 ### Prerequisites

 1. Ensure you have Docker installed on your system.
 If not, download and install Docker from [Docker's official website](https://docs.docker.com/get-docker/).
 2. Ensure your system runs `make` commands.
 Run the command `make help` in a terminal to check.
-On Windows, it is recommended to install [GNU make](https://www.gnu.org/software/make/) through [Chocolatey](https://chocolatey.org/install), using the command `choco install make`.

 ### Setup Instructions